Table of Contents

 list functions.

-The more obvious of the two functions is return
+The more obvious of the two functions is return.
+We know

 that the type constructor here is [].
 Substituting